mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 The reason being is that you could codegen all the Cuda `__host__` kernels into a single string and compile them all at once.
 While UPMEM you'd have to compile all the kernels separately, and pay the cost of all those reruns and library includes.
 Admittedly, the UPMEM compiler is pretty fast.
 It is definitely faster than NVCC, but doing it like this would definitely add to the compilation time.
 And the pervasive use of globals locks UPMEM into its current model.

-It also uses globals to declare concurrency primitives like mutexes, but those should be creates in the kernel and shared through WRAM for the same reason.
-It woulnd't be that much harder to create a library function to do it.
-UPMEM's language architects were lazy in places where it they shouldn't have been.
+It also uses globals to declare concurrency primitives like mutexes, but those should be created in the kernel and shared through WRAM for the same reason.
+It wouldn't be that much harder to create a library function to do it.
+UPMEM's language architects were lazy in places where they shouldn't have been.

 ## Ugly: Using Symbol Names For Accessing Variable From Host

 Unlike in Cuda where you pass in the method name, and the call arguments, in UPMEM you allocate a `DpuSet` and then copy to its global variables.
 The lead compiler dev who introduced me to this said that this is similar to OpenCL, but I checked and OpenCL is using integer indices to set its call arguments.
 In UPMEM kernels instead of using integers, you use strings which would be a lot slower as you need a linear string search in order to figure out where a variable's address is.

-It doesn't really matter for this demo, and I do not have the intent of using UPMEM's chips on my own, and I've automated the variable transfers away, so who cares, but this design decision really sticks out at me at how bizzare it is.
+It doesn't really matter for this demo, and I do not have the intent of using UPMEM's chips on my own, and I've automated the variable transfers away, so who cares, but this design decision really sticks out to me at how bizarre it is.

-I never expected to praise Cuda in my life, but UPMEM's language designers should have just done what Cuda's designers have and they would have been better off.
+I never expected to praise Cuda in my life, but UPMEM's language designers should have just done what Cuda's designers have done and they would have been better off.
 I asked the lead compiler dev why things were made this way, and didn't get an answer so let me speculate.

-I think when a kernel has many variables, it is a lot easier to give them intelligible names and assign to those than call a function.
+I think when a kernel has many variables of the same type, it is a lot easier to give them intelligible names and assign to those than to call a function.
 Imagine how an average UPMEM function would look like.
 You can only transfer primitives, so you'd have something like: int, int, int, int, int * ...all next to each other, and that is difficult to deal with.
 I myself have had trouble when a function takes in two strings next to each other.

 So yeah, if you want to make programming in C easier, you might do something like that.
 Make it so that you can assign the globals by name.

 But from the perspective of compilation from a higher level language like Spiral, there is no benefit to this at all, only a performance drain when launching kernels.
 The same goes for the use of globals.

-Spiral has nominals, records, tuples, inverse arrays and other kinds of informative types, and takes care that the variables are propagated past language boundary correctly.
+Spiral has nominals, records, tuples, inverse arrays and other kinds of informative types, and takes care that the variables are propagated past language boundaries correctly.

 Note to future designers - don't do what UPMEM here did, which is spend time trying to make C better.
 Just call me up and I'll make a Spiral backend for you instead.

 ## Bad: AI Capabilities

 DPUs have poor floating point support.
-Even though they have a lot of RAM, then can't be used as a stand-in for the main system RAM.
-Also DPUs can only communicate with each other by going through host, which is a performance killer.
+Even though they have a lot of RAM, they can't be used as a stand-in for the main system RAM.
+Also DPUs can only communicate with each other by going through the host, which is a performance killer.
 In that PIM course that I linked in the first paragraph of this article, take note of how many PIM chips from its competitors will have floating point capabilities.
 Those companies are gearing up to enter the AI arena and challenge Nvidia.
 I love that.

 UPMEM's DPUs are already boring and nobody has even heard about them.
 It is not even long term.
 Primitive integer devices are not going to do well in the world we are heading into.